-I can be stubborn at times, like insisting that the week or more I spend at Hilton Head every January is not a vacation but time to put on another hat.
-Nevertheless, everyone sends me on my way with the same wish: "Well, have a nice vacation."
+I can be opinionated at times - oh, besides when I'm writing a newspaper column - like insisting that the week or more I spend at Hilton Head every winter is not a vacation but time to put on another hat.
+Nevertheless, everyone sends me on my way with the same wish: "Have a nice vacation."

-I bristle, tell them this is the only way I can catch up on my writing, that I stay in a time-share unit (translation: cheap), eat all but a couple meals a week in my room, and for fun spend 30 minutes twice a day walking on the beach.
+I bristle, tell them this is the only way I can catch up on my writing, that I stay in a low-rent, time-share unit, eat all but a couple of meals a week in my room and, for fun, spend plenty of time each day walking on the beach.

-Still, admitting that the ocean is 100 yards from my window, the sunsets across the water are glorious and I can hear the surf every minute I'm awake doesn't do much for my credibility when I say I come here to work.
+Still, admitting that the ocean is 100 yards from my window, the sunsets across the water are glorious and I can hear the surf every minute I'm awake doesn't do much for my credibility.

-When your normal schedule includes leaving home two to four nights a week, not having to go out two to four nights a week is a vacation.
-As every woman knows, anytime you can choose to have a bad hair day because no one is going to see you anyway, it's a vacation.
+When your normal schedule includes leaving home two to four nights a week, not having to go out any night except for dinner or to a movie is a vacation.
+Also, as every woman knows, anytime you can choose to have a bad hair day because no one is going to see you anyway, it's a vacation.
 Likewise the make-up ritual and finding something clean and coordinated to wear.

-I slept seven or eight hours a night.
-I thought I needed only six -- plus an afternoon nap.
-Even though I worked every day I didn't have to do it on anyone's schedule but my own, and by staying in at night I wasn't the last person on the block to turn out the lights.
+I slept at least eight hours a night - I thought I only needed six.
+Even though I worked part of every day I didn't have to do it on anyone's schedule but my own, and by staying in at night I wasn't the last person on the block to turn out the lights.

-This part makes me feel wicked: One Sunday I was late to church.
-As someone who's been teaching Sunday School or playing the organ every Sunday since my teens, I'm always early for church.
-That gives me time to go over my music, rehearse with the choir, and present a calm, unhurried atmosphere for the congregation -- who may not feel calm and unhurried when they arrive.
+This part makes me feel wicked: One Sunday I was late for church.
+As someone who has played the organ every Sunday since I was in my teens, I'm always early for church.
+That gives me time to go over my music, rehearse with the choir, and - I hope - present a calm, unhurried atmosphere for the congregation, who might not feel calm and unhurried when they arrive.

-Sometimes I didn't know what day it was, and had to buy a newspaper or turn on TV to find out.
-But perhaps, as the pastor of the church I attended said one Sunday, "We all need time to meditate: spend quality time with ourselves."
+Sometimes, like the poor mother at the top of this column, I didn't know what day it was, and had to buy a newspaper or turn on the TV to find out.
+But perhaps, as the pastor of the church I attended said one Sunday, "We all need time to meditate, to spend quality time with ourselves."
 For me, that's fun, too.

-Whether I vacated, recreated, or slunk away from it all to renew my body and mind, I've been away long enough.
-By the time you read this I'll be back to my two to four nights out a week, back to columns, rehearsals, and the grandkids, back to the only sound more wonderful to me than surf: home.
+Whether I vacated, recreated, or slunk away from it all to renew my body and mind, I was away long enough.
+I'm back to my two to four nights out each week, back to columns, choir rehearsals and the grandkids, back to the only sound more wonderful to me than surf: home.